werto87/small_memory_tree/README.md

 ## How does small_memory_tree stores a tree

 small_memory_tree stores the st_tree into a vector.
-It preserves the hierarchic information in a tree by using indexes.
+It preserves the hierarchic information by creating additional elements.

 Example:
 Tree:
 -----------0